Skip to main content

 Many of our borough’s community hubs (often supported financially by Elmbridge Borough Council but not run by Elmbridge), are stepping up to meet the changing needs of our residents.

-Hubs such as Vital Village and the Elmbridge Eco Hub, are vibrant, inclusive spaces that go beyond traditional support.
+Hubs, such as the Lower Green Community Centre and the Elmbridge Eco Hub, are vibrant, inclusive spaces that go beyond traditional support.
 They welcome people of all ages and backgrounds, helping them feel connected, supported and well.
 We want to build on this strength, ensuring every resident has access to the kind of support they need.

 How long can I keep going to the Centres?